open-telemetry/oteps/text/0156-columnar-encoding.md

 Specifically:

-#### OTLP/gRPC Receiver
+#### OTelArrow/gRPC Receiver

-When Arrow is enabled, the OTLP receiver listens for both the standard unary gRPC service OTLP and OTel Arrow stream services.
+When Arrow is enabled, the OTelArrow receiver listens for both the standard unary gRPC service OTLP and OTel Arrow stream services.
 Each stream uses an instance of the OTel-Arrow-Adapter's [Consumer](https://pkg.go.dev/github.com/f5/otel-arrow-adapter@v0.0.0-20230112224802-dafb6df21c97/pkg/otel/arrow_record#Consumer).
 Sets
 `client.Metadata` in the Context.

-#### OTLP/gRPC Exporter
+#### OTelArrow/gRPC Exporter

-When Arrow is enabled, the OTLP exporter starts a fixed number of streams and repeatedly sends one `plog.Logs`, `ptrace.Traces`, or `pmetric.Metrics` item per stream request.
+When Arrow is enabled, the OTelArrow exporter starts a fixed number of streams and repeatedly sends one `plog.Logs`, `ptrace.Traces`, or `pmetric.Metrics` item per stream request.
 The `exporterhelper` callback first tries to get an available stream, blocking when none are available (or until the connection is downgraded), and then falls back to the standard unary gRPC path.
 The stream-sending mechanism internally handles retries when failures are caused by streams